Rebuilding Trust with Food After a Cancer Diagnosis

 - 8 min read

-This blog comes from three consultations in a row where food fear was sitting right at the surface - something I see every week in my clinic, workshops, and support groups.
+This blog comes from three consultations in a row where food fear sat right at the surface - something I see regularly in my clinic, workshops, and support groups.

 People say things like: